Stroomversnelling/etdtransform/README.md

 ## Loading mapped data as Ibis tables

 Typically, we will first load data from the mapped parquet files stored in the configured folders.
-We prefer to load them as Ibis tables and after the selecting the right columns and filtering the desired rows, and merging with other required data, we will transform it to an in-memory format, such as a Pandas dataframe.
+We prefer to load them as Ibis tables and - after selecting the appropriate columns and filtering the desired rows, and merging with other required data - transforming them to an in-memory format, such as a Pandas dataframe.
 This ensures that the data is loaded quickly and efficiently despite the large number of columns and records in the dataset.
 We will provide a few examples below.

 There are two main types of aggregated ETD datasets:

 - data for individually connected units in the built environment, such as a household or, perhaps in the future, a charging point, and
 - project level data, an aggregated collection of network connected units based on `ProjectIdBSV` and often representing a limited geographic scope, e.g. a neighborhood.

-Building units are usually a single household and may represent an apartment or other home.
+Building units are usually a single household and may represent an apartment or other type of home.
 The data from building units is described in the `etdmap` package.

 To load household data, use the following: